WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part3/AC_Generation/index.md

 ### Multiphase AC Generation

 By adding mulitple wire coils to a stator, a generator can create multiple AC waves that are _out of phase_ to each other.
-For instance, most modern electrical generators, like the kind found at power generating plants, have three, 120º opposed, [what are they called,] that create [_three phase electric power_](https://en.wikipedia.org/wiki/Three-phase_electric_power), which is the most common
+For instance, most modern electrical generators, like the kind found at power generating plants, have three, 120º opposed inductors that create [_three phase electric power_](https://en.wikipedia.org/wiki/Three-phase_electric_power), which is effectively the worldwide standard for AC power generation and transmission.

 ![](../Three_Phase_Generator.svg)